-We are proud that our board of directors consists entirely of women living with HIV representing the diverse communities most impacted by the epidemic.
+We are proud that our board of directors consists entirely of cis and trans women, trans, & gender diverse folks living with HIV representing the diverse communities most impacted by the epidemic.

 Evany Turk is an award-winning public health strategist, public speaker, and community champion renowned for her influential leadership in advocacy and empowerment.
 She is dedicated to championing resource access and creating environments where individuals thrive.